R Shiny Example Web App

 ```

-For all web apps, if everything is running smoothly and no errors are encountered (the ideal case), the line of code that starts the server keeps it running indefinitely.
+For all web apps, if everything is running without errors (the ideal case), the line of code that starts the server keeps it running indefinitely.
 The applet stops only when it is terminated.
 This also means that any lines of code after the server starts are not executed.

 ## Modifying this example for your own applet